Seneca, Missouri

 Seneca is a city in western Newton County, Missouri, United States.
 The population was 2,336 at the 2010 census.
-Located on the southwest border of the state, the city is part of the Joplin, Missouri Metropolitan Statistical Area.
+Located on the southwestern border of the state, the city is part of the Joplin, Missouri Metropolitan Statistical Area.

 History

-Seneca was platted by European Americans in 1869, following the American Civil War.
-The city was named for the Seneca Nation, one of the Six Nations of the Iroquois League, or Haudenosaunee.
+Seneca was platted by European Americans in 1869, following the Civil War.
+The city was named for the Seneca Nation, one of the Six Nations of the Iroquois League, or Haudenosaunee, who had been historically based in New York and south of the Great Lakes.

+In the 1830s, many of the Seneca people still in the East had been pushed west of the Mississippi River into Indian Territory, which included parts of present-day Missouri, Kansas and Oklahoma.
 "This tribe was moved to the Indian Territory not many miles west of town.
 The word is a corruption of the Dutch word "Sinnekaas," a term applied to them."

 A post office called Seneca has been in operation since 1869.

-Several houses in the rural northern Seneca area were destroyed by a tornado on May 10, 2008 in the Mid-May 2008 tornado outbreak sequence in which an EF4 tornado hit the county, killing 13 people.
+Several houses in the rural northern Seneca area were destroyed by a tornado on May 10, 2008 in the Mid-May 2008 tornado outbreak sequence.
+An EF4 tornado hit the county, killing 13 people.
 The Early Show broadcast their national weather report from the city on the following Monday morning.

-On the one year anniversary, Bill Lant, owner of Lant's Feed and Country Store, unveiled a memorial for the people who died from the tornado.
+On the one- year anniversary of the tornado, Bill Lant, owner of Lant's Feed and Country Store, unveiled a memorial for the people who had died in the disaster.
 He had donated the plot of land and memorial, and had the memorial built next to his store.